Azure-Samples/active-directory-dotnet-iwa-v2/AppCreationScripts/Steps.md

 or download and exact the repository .zip file.

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### Step 2: Run the sample

-Open the solution in Visual Studio, restore the NuGet packages, select the project, and start it in the debugger.

-#### Operating the sample

-When you run the sample, if you are running on a domain joined or AAD joined Windows machine, it will display your information as well as the information about your manager.

-### Step 2:(Optional): Configure the sample as an app in your directory tenant
+### Step 2:  Register the sample application with your Azure Active Directory tenant

-The instructions so far used the Azure AD entry for the app in a Microsoft test tenant: given that the app is multi-tenant, anybody can run the sample against that app registration.
-To register your project in your own Azure AD tenant, you can find instructions to manually provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.

 There is one project in this sample.
 To register it, you can: